Real estate syndications bring together investors such as these folks.

 As long as you meet the necessary financial requirements, it’s pretty easy to invest with a real estate syndicate.

-The main requirement is that you must be legally considered an accredited or sophisticated investor.
+The main requirement is that you must be legally considered a sophisticated or accredited investor.
 In other words, you must have an annual income of at least $200,000.

 As an alternative, if your net worth totals more than $1,000,000, you may also qualify.